NaeuralEdgeProtocol/js-client/API.md

 <dd></dd>
 <dt><a href="#ZxAIBC">ZxAIBC</a></dt>
 <dd><p>ZxAIBC</p>
-<p>This is the DecentrAI Network Blockchain engine.
+<p>This is the NaeuralEdgeProtocol Network Blockchain engine.
 Its purpose is to offer any integrator common features like
 signature checking, message validation or key pair generation.</p>
 </dd>
 </dl>